Payments & Wait List

 Before filling out the Serve Teen registration form…

-Decide which weeks you want to volunteer at Camp a maximum of 3 weeks at camp.
+Decide which weeks you want to serve at Camp a maximum of 4 weeks at camp.

-Choose the activity groups during the week for Camp Vertical you want to volunteer in.
+Choose the activity groups during the week for Camp Vertical you want to serve in.

 Be prepared to fill-out the medical/release portion of this online form (if you are under the age of 18, please have a parent complete the medical/release portion of the form).

-Information about our Serve Teen training will be available upon registration.
+Information about our Volunteer training will be available upon registration.